gnebbia/kb/README.md

 kb template apply "light" --category "cheatsheet" --author "gnc" --status "OK"
 ```

-#### Finding out about kb knowledge base
+#### Finding out about a knowledge base

-There is a command which can be used to inteerrogate the knowledgebase to see the size, number of articles etc:
+There is a command which can be used to interrogate the knowledgebase to see the size, number of articles etc:

 ```sh
 kb stats